sexwork/sexwork.us/contributing.rst

 Guidelines for contributions
 ----------------------------

-* Citations should be written in MLA format.
+* Citations should be written in MLA format (this `page`_ helps you).
+* All facts should be cited against their original paper if possible.

 .. _primer: http://docutils.sourceforge.net/docs/user/rst/quickstart.html
 .. _reStructuredText: http://www.sphinx-doc.org/en/1.4.8/rest.html#rst-primer